 Marine conservation is another cross-cutting sector.
 MPAs, which designate protected areas of the marine environment that are set aside by law to protect their natural and cultural resources, have a significant impact on other Blue Industry sectors.
 For example, they can increase fish stocks and catch volumes.
-Economic studies have shown that banning bottom-contact fishing gear from MPAs can have a net positive economic effect in the medium to long term by enhancing ecosystem services such as carbon storage, removal of pollutants, nutrient cycling and recreational opportunities.
-Moreover, if well-managed, MPAs and sustainable aquaculture can co-exist and amplify each other's objectives.
-MPAs can also boost tourism and recreation, while offering opportunities for marine science and education.
+Economic studies have shown that banning bottom-contact fishing gear from MPAs can have a net positive economic effect in the medium to long term by enhancing ecosystem services such as carbon storage, removal of pollutants, nutrient cycling and recreational opportunities.71 Moreover, if wellmanaged, MPAs and sustainable aquaculture can co-exist and amplify each other's objectives.72 MPAs can also boost tourism and recreation, while offering opportunities for marine science and education.

 BlueTech, mentioned above, can support marine environment decontamination and marine litter removal activities.
 But these often deal with the symptoms that affect marine ecosystems.
-Approaches that address the root causes of pollution, climate impact and nature loss, notably the circular economy and the so-called Source-to-Sea Management, are geared to address the complex stakeholders and value chains involved in pollution.
+Approaches that address the root causes of pollution, climate impact and nature loss, notably the circular economy and the so-called Sourceto-Sea Management, are geared to address the complex stakeholders and value chains involved in pollution.73

-The deep sea-Earth's largest ecosystem-is the new frontier for ecological restoration.
-Restoration efforts will require a deeper understanding of biodiversity and functioning of deep-sea ecosystems.
+The deep sea-Earth's largest ecosystem-is the new frontier for ecological restoration.74 Restoration efforts will require a deeper understanding of biodiversity and functioning of deep-sea ecosystems.
 Efforts such as the UN Ocean Decade provide a promising basis for this latest frontier for marine restoration.
 Cooperation between governments, industry (including technology providers), finance, and scientists will be needed to avoid harmful exploitation of the deep sea via deep-sea mining or bottom-contact fisheries.
-A better understanding of the deep sea could help with highlighting its value to ecological processes and, by extension, the foundations of our economies and societies.
+Deep-sea mining involves the extraction of minerals via robotic vehicles from the seabed, primarily cobalt, nickel, copper and manganese, inter alia.
+This could potentially address the projected surge in demand for lithium, in particular, used for electric vehicle batteries.
+However, while the projected economic value of this untapped market could prove a boon for developing countries in particular, it has to be assessed against the potential for decay, necessitating greater research into the likely effects of deep-sea mining.
+Rigorous environmental and operational standards, aligned with international best practices, will be essential to ensure that any future mining activities are conducted responsibly, with robust monitoring, impact assessments, and mitigation measures.